-- Sustainable funding The community is able to sustain the project without ongoing financial support from The Rotary Foundation or other Rotary sources. - Knowledge transfer The project includes teaching beneficiaries how to address their ongoing needs after the project is completed. - Motivation The community is able to assume ownership of the project upon its completion. - Monitoring and evaluation The project includes a measurement plan to confirm significant improvement, ideally for at least three years.
+- Sustainable funding The community is able to sustain the project without ongoing financial support from The Rotary Foundation or other Rotary sources. - Knowledge transfer The project includes teaching beneficiaries how to address their ongoing needs after the project is completed. - Motivation The community is able to assume ownership of the project upon its completion. - Monitoring and evaluation The project includes a measurement plan to confirm significant improvement over time.